cspr-rad/kairos-spec/src/spec.typ

 The former option is difficut to accomplish, as there are few real-world concepts which translate into the blockchain world easily.
 For example, naively speaking, time would be a great option: What if we add a timestamp to each L2 transaction?
 There are two problems with a suggestion like this:
 - Time is a very complex concept in the blockchain world.
 Which `currentTime` should the timestamp be compared to by a casper-node?
 There is no well-defined time at which a block is added to the blockchain, as each node does so at a different time.
-- We must ensure that the bounds on the timestamp are loose enough such that no transactions meant to go into a given ZKR are refused, while never allowing a transaction which was added to the last ZKR to be added to a new one.
+- We must ensure that the bounds on the timestamp are loose enough such that no transactions meant to go into a given batch proof are refused, while never allowing a transaction which was added to the last batch proof to be added to a new one.
 This requirement of having no mistakes on either end, is so stringent that timestamps don't offer enough information.

 The alternative is to add a piece of information X about the Validium's state to each L2 transaction.
-The ZKR can then include that piece of information as a public input, and check that all L2 transactions have that same public input.
+The batch proof can then include that piece of information as a public input, and check that all L2 transactions have that same public input.
 However, we must make sure that X is unique, meaning that even if the Validium reverts back to an old state, no old L2 transactions can be reused against the will of the person who signed them.
 Therefore, we decided to make use of [logical time](https://en.wikipedia.org/wiki/Logical_clock) analogous to [lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamp).
-Meaning that X will be a counter, initialized at 0 and increasing by 1 every time a ZKR is posted to the L1.
-As such, the ZKR and Validium smart contract can verify perfectly whether a given L2 transaction fits into its rollup, while also providing a simple and clear user interface.
+Meaning that X will be a counter, initialized at 0 and increasing by 1 every time a batch proof is posted to the L1.
+As such, the batch proof and Validium smart contract can verify perfectly whether a given L2 transaction fits into its rollup, while also providing a simple and clear user interface.

 === Two phases of the server <phases>

-The L2 server accumulates a queue of L2 transactions which can be posted into the same ZKR.
-Based upon a number of limits #footnote[Two examples of such limits would be the number of transactions posted into one ZKR, and the time window which is compiled into one ZKR.
-The latter limit is necessary in order to allow a sensible sequential throughput as well.] the server will start computing a ZKR based on its current queue.
-Any new transactions must now set their Validium counter to one higher than before, in order to fit into the next ZKR rather than the current one.
+The L2 server accumulates a queue of L2 transactions which can be posted into the same batch proof.
+Based upon a number of limits #footnote[Two examples of such limits would be the number of transactions posted into one batch proof, and the time window which is compiled into one batch prof. The latter limit is necessary in order to allow a sensible sequential throughput as well.] the server will start computing a batch proof based on its current queue.
+Any new transactions must now set their Validium counter to one higher than before, in order to fit into the next batch proof rather than the current one.
 This will be communicated by the L2 server through a clear error.

 === How will L2 become aware of deposits and withdrawals?